 I helped create and now oversee the Open Technology Fund.
-When I’m not fully immersed in or advocating for OTF’s work, I’m traveling, keeping our boat afloat in London, serving our cat Lyra, and enjoying my partner Sophie.
+When I’m not fully immersed in or advocating for OTF’s work, I’m traveling to and from where the work takes me and I want to be.
+I suppose that makes me a digital nomad.
 In the margins, you’ll find me consuming news, books, and tinkering around with anything that may help us embrace our rapidly changing future.

 Below is an attempt at a more official sounding bio for conferences, speaking engagements, or other purposes.
 If you need them, here are some head-shot photos for you to choose from (one, two, three, four, five?!).